fernandocastor/fernandocastor.github.io/_posts/2016-07-22-good-se-venues.markdown

 (software|programming) -encryption -mathematical -statistical -interface -advances -performance -environmental
 {% endhighlight %}

 You can check the list produced by this search string [here](https://scholar.google.com.br/citations?hl=en&view_op=search_venues&vq=%28software%7Cprogramming%29+-encryption+-mathematical+-statistical+-interface+-advances+-performance+-environmental).
-It includes most of the usual suspects, with a few notable omissions (*O ECOOP, where art thou?*).
+It includes most of the usual suspects, with a few notable omissions, e.g., ECOOP, a very good conference in the area of Object-Oriented Programming, is not there.